microsoft/AzureManagedHsmTLSOffload/README.md

 No. Keys created without using the mhsm-pkcs11 TLS Offload Library are NOT compatible.
 A key must be created using either the mhsm_p11_create_key sample or a custom application that loads the mhsm-pkcs11 TLS Offload library and calls the appropriate PKCS#11 interface functions.

 ### Can I use the TLS Offload library for production workloads?
-No, not at this time.
-Our TLS Offload library is available for public preview only.
-We do not recommend production workloads until general availability.
+No. Our TLS Offload library is available for public preview only.
+We do not support or recommend production workloads until general availability.

+### Can I use my existing keys I created during Public Preview once TLS Offload Library is Generally Available for production?
+No. Customers will have to create new keys when our TLS Offload Library becomes generally available for production workloads.

+### Does TLS Offload Library support AES Keys?
+No. Currently our TLS Offload Library does not support AES keys.

 ## Trademarks
 This project may contain trademarks or logos for projects, products, or services.
 Authorized use of Microsoft